Ballade für einen Bulldozer (Ballad for a bulldozer) (1990)

 ballade_fuer_einen_bulldozer.mp3 (excerpt)

-Audio: youtube
+Audio: YouTube

-The choice of players, i.e. their instruments, is made in the same way.
-Sometimes the material demands the specific sound colour of a certain instrument and a certain way of playing it.
-Sometimes, however, it remains only a rough idea of a possible encounter...(ItS, 1990)
+The selection of the performers, i.e. their instruments, follows the same process.
+Occasionally, the material calls for the specific timbre of a particular instrument and a particular way of playing it.
+Sometimes, however, it remains merely a vague inkling of a possible encounter...
+(ItS, 1990)

 Reviews